splunk/splunkconf-backup/terraform/README.md

 GCP : install GCP SDK for your os  , create a service account and key to be configured in it and also set your default region

 install terraform
+(you could run helper/installrequirement.sh to do it for you under linux)

 3)
 AWS : use terrafom directory